Comparator Circuits over Finite Bounded Posets: Comparator Circuits over Lattices

 \section{Comparator Circuits over Lattices}

-First, we show that comparator circuits over distributive lattices is simply the class $\CC$.
+First, we show that comparator circuits over distributive lattices characterize the class $\CC$.

-\begin{theorem} Let $L$ be any finite distributive lattice and $a \in L$ be an arbitrary element.
+\begin{theorem} Let $L$ be any non-trivial finite distributive lattice and $a \in L$ be an arbitrary element.
 Then $\CC = \PCC{L}{a}$. \end{theorem} \begin{proof} By Birkhoff's representation theorem, every finite distributive lattice of $k$ elements is isomorphic to a lattice where each element is some subset of $[k]$ (ordered by inclusion) and the join and meet operations in the original finite distributive lattice correspond to set union and set intersection operations in the new lattice.
 We will use this to simulate a circuit over an arbitrary finite distributive lattice $\lattice{L}$ of size $k$ using a circuit over the 0--1 lattice.
 Each line $w$ in the original circuit is replaced by $k$ lines $w_1, \ldots, w_k$.
 The invariant maintained is that whenever a line in the original circuit carries $a \in \lattice{L}$, these $k$ lines carry the characteristic vector of the set corresponding to the element $a$.
 Now a gate $(w, x)$ in the original circuit is replaced by $k$ gates $(w_1, x_1), \ldots ,(w_k, x_k)$ in the new circuit.
-The correctness follows from the fact that meet and join operations in the original circuit correspond to set union and set intersection which in turn correspond to AND and OR operations of the characteristic vectors. \end{proof}
+The correctness follows from the fact that meet and join operations in the original circuit correspond to set union and set intersection which in turn correspond to AND and OR operations of the characteristic vectors.

+We now prove that $\CC \subseteq \PCC{L}{a}$.
+First, we consider the case where $a\neq 0$.
+We replace the Boolean value 0 by the minimum element in $L$ and the Boolean value 1 by the maximum element in $L$.
+The output wire of the new circuit is $o\wedge a$ where $o$ is the original output wire.
+It is easy to see that this circuit output $a$ if and only if the original circuit outputs $1$.
+If $a\neq 0$, we can use the fact that the class $\CC$ is closed under complementation to construct a Boolean comparator circuit that accepts using 0.
+This can be easily translated to an $\PCC{L}{a}$ circuit as above. \end{proof}

 Now we consider comparator circuits over fixed finite lattices.
 Note that when characterizing the class \P\ in terms of Boolean circuits, the fan-out of gates is required to be at least 2.
 In fact, Mayr and Subramanian's~\cite{MayrS92} primary motivation while introducing the class \CC\ was to study fan-out restricted circuits.
-We show that if the comparator circuit is given the freedom to compute over any lattice (as opposed to the Boolean lattice on 2 elements), then the fan-out restriction is irrelevant.
+We show that if comparator circuits are given the freedom to compute over any lattice (as opposed to the Boolean lattice on 2 elements), then the fan-out restriction is irrelevant.